cepstein/RadMoller/RadMoller_1.22/README.txt

 double dE_frac = 1.e-3;

 This sets the crossover between what is considered a hard and a soft photon.
-It is expressed in units of s, ie, Ecm^2.
+It is expressed in units of sqrt(s), ie, the center of mass energy.

 —
 double Lumi = 6.e35;